 Aboriginal Peoples and the World Wars

-Canadian First Nations and the Second World War
+Canadian Aboriginal Peoples and the Second World War

 During the world wars of the twentieth century, when thousands of Aboriginal men and women voluntarily enlisted in Canada’s armed forces, governments and journalists resurrected images of the “Indian brave” in a modern guise for the national cause.
 Aboriginal soldiers served in units with other Canadians in every theatre in which Canadian forces took part.
 Their notable contributions to the war effort became a source of inspiration and self-confidence to themselves, to their communities and to Canadians in general.
 “Many soldiers of native ancestry shone individually within the various battalions,” historian Fred Gaffen concluded, “in keeping with their traditional way of life and culture where individual heroism in battle was held in high esteem.”

-This book represents the culmination of two decades of research and offers the first comprehensive overview of Aboriginal peoples in Canada and the Second World War.
+This book with Scott Sheffield of the University College of the Fraser Valley represents the culmination of two decades of research and offers the first comprehensive overview of Aboriginal peoples in Canada and the Second World War.
 Our primary goal is to consolidate and supplement the existing scholarship on the patterns of Canadian Aboriginal people’s and peoples’ responses to the national war effort against the Axis powers and the impacts that this “total war” had on their lives.
 Specifically, we examine the broad spectrum of Aboriginal contributions to the war effort, resistance against state demands, impacts on communities and traditional homelands, and the experiences of Aboriginal veterans after the war.

-We are working with a Canadian university press to design a format for this book that combines archival and oral history "dialogues" and hope to submit the completed manuscript in late 2014 or early 2015.
+We are working with a Canadian university press to design a format for this book that combines archival and oral history "dialogues."

 I am also working